MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/schemamergeplugin.md

 **Arguments**

 * *PreserveOrder*: (Optional) When set to `true`, directs the plugin to validate the column order as defined by the first tabular schema that is kept.
-In other words, if the same column is in several schemas, the column ordinal must be like in the first schema that it appeared.
+If the same column is in several schemas, the column ordinal must be like the column ordinal of the first schema that it appeared in.
 Default value is `true`.

 **Returns**